 The query handler takes the query definition and returns the required

 TResult.
-There is a one to one mapping between definition classes and handler classes, which is resolved using Unity.
+There is a one to one mapping between definition classes and handler classes, which could be resolved using Unity, for example.

 Public Interface IQueryHandler(Of Out TResult)